myduong-0420/Sentiment-Analysis-on-online-shopping-platforms/README.md

 ### b.
 Data preprocessing
 Data is roughly cleaned and compiled twice using Pandas and Matplotlib.
 - In the first run, irrelevant features like index column, image and video URLs are dropped, row duplicates are removed, columns are renamed and new features like "Product name" and "Duplicated" are added.
-- In the second run, text data are extracted and segmented using the python-rdrsegmenter library for Vietnamese text segmentation.
+- In Vietnamese, syllables separated from one another using a white space, and at least 1 syllable compose a comprehensible word.
+Thus, in the second run, text data are extracted and segmented using the python-rdrsegmenter library for Vietnamese text segmentation.
 New features like Char, Segm_count, Word_count, Char/Wcount, Time, Day, Weekday and Rating are added for temporal analysis and spam classification.
+  + Char: the number of characters in a sentence (with space)
+  + Segm_count: the number of comprehensible words in a sentence
+  + Word_count: the number of syllables (tiếng) in a sentence.
+Sentences with fewer than 4 syllables are highly likely to be spam, because the short length is simply not enough to provide constructive information.
+  + Char/Wcount: the number of characters / word count.
+The character length of Vietnamese syllable typically ranges from 2 to 6, and the maximum length is 7.
+Sentences with Char/Wcount feature > 5 or < 3.5 are highly likely to be spam.
+The range (3.5, 5) already accounts for the white space addition.
+- Rows with very apparent spam characteristics mentioned (abnormal word counts or Char/Wcount proportion) are removed.